Experimental Interaction Design

 Let’s Talk

-As it is now, the text environment feels like a storage unit, a rigid place for this to be kept.
-Yet, how could the text space feel more like a home- a place that was comfortable?
+Today, text UI feels like a storage unit, a rigid place for information to be kept.

 01 Positioning